VietDQ1904/OpenGL-driving-simulator/README.md

       cmake -G "Ninja" ..
       ```

-      You can also specify your compiler:
+      You can also specify your compiler for example:
       ```bash
       cmake -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ ..
       ```